psrenergy/ncp-release-notes/docs/home.md

 * Added the possibility to import minimum spillage constraints of a SDDP mid-long term planning study for the chronological execution option.
 * Added the possibility to select both the future cost function and target generation as Terminal Function for the chronological execution option.
 * New output results file:
-  * Tailwater Elevation.
+  * Tailwater elevation
-  * Hydro Unit Production Factor.
+  * Hydro Unit production factor
-  * Elastic Transaction Revenue.
+  * Elastic transaction revenue

 ## Corrections